 - Most pedodontist are over whelm with data and care they already covered

-Pedodontics complex case like Tension Headache, Displace Disc TMJ, or Destructive Grind-Clench
+Pedodontics complex case like Tension Headache, Displace Disc TMD, or Destructive Grind-Clench

 - Research chronic pain (our training was acute pain)

 - Educate parents to understand destructive nature grind-clench

 - Petition insurance & government insurance remove time constraints for chronic pain

 - Diagnose destructive parafunction & refer early possible